dotnet/csharplang/proposals/improved-interpolated-strings.md

 We make a slight change to the rules for the meaning of an [_interpolated\_string\_expression_](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#interpolated-strings):

-**If the type of an interpolated string is `string` and the type `System.Runtime.CompilerServices.InterpolatedStringDefaultBuilder` exists, and the current context supports using that type, the string**
+**If the type of an interpolated string is `string` and the type `System.Runtime.CompilerServices.DefaultInterpolatedStringHandler` exists, and the current context supports using that type, the string**
-**is lowered using the builder pattern.
-The final `string` value is then obtained by calling `ToStringAndClear()` on the builder type.**
+**is lowered using the handler pattern.
+The final `string` value is then obtained by calling `ToStringAndClear()` on the handler type.**
 **Otherwise, if** the type of an interpolated string is `System.IFormattable` or `System.FormattableString` [the rest is unchanged]

 The "and the current context supports using that type" rule is intentionally vague to give the compiler leeway in optimizing usage of this pattern.
-The builder type is likely to be a ref struct type, and ref struct types are normally not permitted in async methods.
-For this particular case, the compiler would be allowed to make use the builder if none of the interpolation holes contain an `await` expression, as we can statically determine that the builder type is safely used without additional complicated analysis because the builder will be dropped after the interpolated string expression is evaluated.
+The handler type is likely to be a ref struct type, and ref struct types are normally not permitted in async methods.
+For this particular case, the compiler would be allowed to make use the handler if none of the interpolation holes contain an `await` expression, as we can statically determine that the handler type is safely used without additional complicated analysis because the handler will be dropped after the interpolated string expression is evaluated.

 **~~Open~~ Question**:

-Do we want to instead just make the compiler know about `InterpolatedStringBuilder` and skip the `string.Format` call entirely?
+Do we want to instead just make the compiler know about `DefaultInterpolatedStringHandler` and skip the `string.Format` call entirely?
 It would allow us to hide a method that we don't necessarily want to put in people's faces when they manually call `string.Format`.

 _Answer_: Yes.

 **~~Open~~ Question**:

-Do we want to have builders for `System.IFormattable` and `System.FormattableString` as well?
+Do we want to have handlers for `System.IFormattable` and `System.FormattableString` as well?

 _Answer_: No.

-### Builder pattern codegen
+### Handler pattern codegen

 In this section, method invocation resolution refers to the steps listed [here](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#method-invocations).

-#### `Create` method invocation resolution
+#### Constructor resolution

-Given an _applicable\_interpolated\_string\_builder\_type_ `T` and an _interpolated\_string\_expression_ `i`, method invocation resolution and validation for a valid `Create` method on `T` is performed as follows:
+Given an _applicable\_interpolated\_string\_handler\_type_ `T` and an _interpolated\_string\_expression_ `i`, method invocation resolution and validation for a valid constructor on `T` is performed as follows:

-1. Member lookup for members with the name `Create` is performed on `T`.
+1. Member lookup for instance constructors is performed on `T`.
 The resulting method group is called `M`.
 2. The argument list `A` is constructed as follows:
-    1. The first two arguments are integer constants, representing the literal length of the `i`, and the number of _interpolation_ components in the `i`, respectively.
+    1. The first two arguments are integer constants, representing the literal length of `i`, and the number of _interpolation_ components in `i`, respectively.
-    2. If `i` is used as an argument to some parameter `pi` in method `M1`, and parameter `pi` is attributed with `System.Runtime.CompilerServices.InterpolatedStringBuilderArgumentAttribute`, then for every name `Argx` in the `Arguments` array of that attribute the compiler matches it to a parameter `px` that has the same name.
+    2. If `i` is used as an argument to some parameter `pi` in method `M1`, and parameter `pi` is attributed with `System.Runtime.CompilerServices.InterpolatedStringHandlerArgumentAttribute`, then for every name `Argx` in the `Arguments` array of that attribute the compiler matches it to a parameter `px` that has the same name.
 The empty string is matched to the receiver of `M1`.
         * If any `Argx` is not able to be matched to a parameter of `M1`, or an `Argx` requests the receiver of `M1` and `M1` is a static method, an error is produced and no further steps are taken.
         * Otherwise, the type of every resolved `px` is added to the argument list, in the order specified by the `Arguments` array.
-These are all passed by value.
+Each `px` is passed with the same `ref` semantics as is specified in `M1`.
     3. The final argument is a `bool`, passed as an `out` parameter.
 3. Traditional method invocation resolution is performed with method group `M` and argument list `A`.
 For the purposes of method invocation final validation, the context of `M` is treated as a _member\_access_ through type `T`.
-    * If a single-best method `F` was found, the result of overload resolution is `F`.
+    * If a single-best constructor `F` was found, the result of overload resolution is `F`.
-    * If no applicable methods were found, step 3 is retried, removing the final `bool` parameter from `A`.
+    * If no applicable constructors were found, step 3 is retried, removing the final `bool` parameter from `A`.
 If this retry also finds no applicable members, an error is produced and no further steps are taken.
     * If no single-best method was found, the result of overload resolution is ambiguous, an error is produced, and no further steps are taken.
 4. Final validation on `F` is performed.
-    * If `F`'s return type is not a `T`, an error is produced and no further steps are taken.
     * If any element of `A` occurred lexically after `i`, an error is produced and no further steps are taken.

-By requiring `Create` to be a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
-If we limited the pattern to constructors, then the implementation would be required to always return new instances.

-Additionally, by returning the builder type instead of requiring it to go in an out parameter, we marginally improve the codegen and significantly simplify the rules around ref struct lifetimes vs the traditional .NET `TryX` pattern, and we expect a number of these builder types to be ref structs.

-This can and will be impacted by abstract statics in interfaces for generic contexts.
-We will need to make sure the interactions are considered and tested.

-**Open Question**:
+Note: the resolution here intentionally do _not_ use the actual expressions passed as other arguments for `Argx` elements.
+We only consider the types post-conversion.
+This makes sure that we don't have double-conversion issues, or unexpected cases where a lambda is bound to one delegate type when passed to `M1` and bound to a different delegate type when passed to `M`.

+**~~Open Question~~**:

 If we use a constructor instead of `Create`, we'd improve runtime codegen, at the expense of narrowing the pattern a bit.

+_Answer_: We will restrict to constructors for now.
+We can revisit adding a general `Create` method later if the scenario arises.

 #### `Append...` method overload resolution

-Given an _applicable\_interpolated\_string\_builder\_type_ `T` and an _interpolated\_string\_expression_ `i`, overload resolution for a set of valid `Append...` methods on `T` is performed as follows:
+Given an _applicable\_interpolated\_string\_handler\_type_ `T` and an _interpolated\_string\_expression_ `i`, overload resolution for a set of valid `Append...` methods on `T` is performed as follows:

 1. If there are any _interpolated\_regular\_string\_character_ components in `i`: